aridjayarecipes/cutesrecipes.web.app/content/post/1820-step-by-step-guide-to-make-speedy-grilled-salmon-recipe.md

 ##### The ingredients needed to make Grilled Salmon Recipe:

 1. Make ready 6 oz. salmon fillets with no bones or skin
-1. Take 7 oz. bimi (sprouting) broccoli (it's a more branched type of broccoli).
+1. Take 7 oz. bimi (sprouting) broccoli (it&#39;s a more branched type of broccoli).
 You can replace it with ordinary broccoli
 1. Prepare 3 tbsps. of extra virgin olive oil from Spain (2 tablespoon for frying the salmon and 1 tablespoon to season the bimi broccoli)
 1. Take 1/2 garlic clove, finely chopped
 1. Take 1/4 lemon juice